dotnet/docs-aspire/docs/deployment/azure/application-insights.md

 }
 ```

-The possible values for the location can be found using `az account list-locations -o table`.
+The possible values for the location can be found using `az account list-locations -o table` on the command line.

 - Update the app host code to use the Application Insights resource, and reference it from each project:

 ``` csharp
 var builder = DistributedApplication.CreateBuilder(args);

 // Required for Azure provisioning